newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 The interface for a provider includes `context.Context` and returns an `error` to allow for provider implementations over the network boundary like with an RPC-based plugin system.

-The library does NOT come with any provider implementations, you must implement them yourself or use a library that extends the blueprint framework.
+The core framework does NOT come with any provider implementations, you must implement them yourself or use a library that extends the blueprint framework.

 ## SpecTransformer (transformer.SpecTransformer)